BogdanFSD/first-project/README.md

 - Returning visitor to the site:
     - As a returning  Visitor, I want to play at any device
-    - As a returning  Visitor, I want to see different question.
-    - As a returning  Visitor, I want to see my previous score.

 ###  **Owner Goals**